Olkoa/ArchivingEmail/app/README.md

 ## Overview

-Okloa is an R&D project focused on making archived email data valuable and accessible through advanced analytics, visualization, and conversational interfaces.
+Olkoa is an R&D project focused on making archived email data valuable and accessible through advanced analytics, visualization, and conversational interfaces.
 The project aims to valorize archived emails from the Departmental Archives of Vaucluse by making them searchable, analyzable, and queryable.

 ## Objectives